vandenit/budget-ai/docs/bugfixes/openbugs.md

 ### proposed solution

 Improve the preprocessing of the payee name to remove bank-specific details and keep only the core merchant name.
 Make sure the part "gezamelijke overschrijvingsopdracht" is not hardcoded but part of the country specific configuration.
+Also take into account the sign of the amount to link with a payee